 Furthermore, Phra Ruang’s ingenuity had made the Khmers suspicious.
-Astrologers told the king that the inventive Thai subject had supernatural powers and was thereby a potential threat to the empire.
+Astrologers told the king that the inventive Thai subject had supernatural powers and was a potential threat to the empire.

 Lastly, Phra Ruang sensed that something was going on and went to Sukhothai where he hid as a Buddhist monk in Sukhothai’s largest temple Wat Mahathat มหาธาตุ มหาธาตุ.
-Strangely enough, Phaya Decho appeared in the middle of the monastery, after her journey underground.
-There he met the monk Phra Ruang, who with his magical powers turned the unsuspecting general into a stone.
+Strangely enough, Phaya Decho appeared in the middle of the monastery after her journey underground.
+There he met the monk Phra Ruang, who, with his magical powers, turned the unsuspecting general into a stone.

-Phra Ruang married the Sukhothai rulers daughter and won the popular vote for power.
+Phra Ruang married the Sukhothai ruler’s daughter and won the popular vote for power.

 Sukhothai is often said to be the birthplace of this festival in Thailand.
-Loi Krathong is a full moon festival (the twelfth lunar which normally means November).
+Loi Krathong is an full moon festival (the twelfth lunar, which means November typically).
 It is a period to say grace to the water goddess for bringing abundance with water during the rainy season.
-But it is also a time where you apologize for any wrongdoings or sins if you want to use a Christian term.
+But it is also a time where you apologise for any wrongdoings or sins if you want to use a Christian term.

 Famous for Sukhothai noodle soup with crispy pork.
 My favourite is the Mai Krai Krung.
-They have a variety of noodles but their dry noodles are interesting to try.
+They have a variety of noodles, but their dry noodles are interesting to try.
 This is a very well renowned Thai dessert eatery as well.

 And the Sukhothai Heritage Resort, though a bit far from the historical park but close to the charming airport of Sukhothai.

-Sukhothai is a minor town about 430 kilometres north of Bangkok.
+Sukhothai is a little town about 430 kilometres north of Bangkok.
 It is located by the River Yom, a tributary of the Chao Phraya River.
 The population is about 40,000.
 The town is 12 kilometres east of the historic city of Sukhothai.

-By air, you can fly into Sukhothai Airport with Bangkok Airways from Bangkok, or via Phitsanulok airport but it will be a longer transfer from Phitsanulok to Sukhothai.
+By air, you can fly into Sukhothai Airport with Bangkok Airways from Bangkok or via Phitsanulok airport, but it will be a longer transfer from Phitsanulok to Sukhothai.

 It is around one hour between those cities.
 Phitsanulok is on the railway network.
 And taking the train through the central plains is a delightful experience.
 It gives you a good understanding of the importance of the area as Thailands rice basket.
 Buses to New Sukhothai leave from Phitsanulok from the terminal on Highway 12.